OctopusSamples/SpaceCloner/docs/UseCase-ParentChildProjects.md

 This example is syncing the parent project in the same space.

+Please refer to the [Parameter reference page](ParameterReference.md) for more details on the parameters.

 Options:
 - `OverwriteExistingVariables` - set to `false` to keep the differences preserved.
 Any new variable found will be added still.
 - `AddAdditionalVariableValuesOnExistingVariableSets` - set to `True` to add new variables values found for the same variable name.